ZhangGe6/how-to-optimize-playground/x86/x86_float_gemm/readme.md

     - MMult_optim3_5 (~ 4.2 GFLOPs)

   - How it works:
     - loop unrolling reduces the cost of loop overhead, such as branching on the termination condition and updating counter variables.
-(However, excessive unrolling degrades performance)
+(However, excessive unrolling can also degrade performance)
     - Some helpful matierals: [ScienceDirect](https://www.sciencedirect.com/topics/computer-science/loop-unrolling)

 - :rocket: **utilize register again after unrolling**.
 [MMult_optim4_x](./src/MMult_optim4.c)